Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 ## Speculations ##

 I think that laser cutting is already a very explored tool.
 I chose to use it to make a bookmark, and I think in the future it would be helpful to create some sort of software that would predict burn marks on laser cut pieces.
-Right now I saw that you can predict the time it will take, but I think that predicting burn marks would also be helpful and avoid wasting material
+Right now I saw that you can predict the time it will take, but I think that predicting burn marks would also be helpful and avoid wasting material.

 ## Images and write up of laser cut bookmark ##